 Sometimes you will have a system that goes flat on the OOS data.
 Does this mean it's a failure?
 Well, not always.
 If your historical test period, the in-sample data, had similar flat periods then the current flat period may very well be normal.
 I would be more suspicious if you had a steady rising equity curve on the in-sample data and then saw a flat period on the OOS data.
 A flat period or even a drawdown on the OOS data does not automatically disqualify the system.
 As long as it's within the parameters of what was observed during the in-sample period.

-To expand your testing knowledge beyond this eBook, I would recommend you study these topics next.
+To expand your testing knowledge I would recommend you to study the following topics next:

-During this phase of devlopment I would use these two tools (above) to furter test my trading model.
+During this phase of development I would use these two tools (above) to further test my trading model.

 This is a rather simple process of loading your strategy into your trading platform and allowing it to execute trades on live market data in simulator mode.
 This is the closest testing you're going to get without using your own money.